 2. Inhaling the Volatile Oils

 When the wax melts are warmed, they release volatile oils, which provide a pleasant scent in your home.
-While these are not toxic to humans, their toxicity to pets may be more difficult to assess.
+While these are not toxic to humans, their toxicity to pets may be more challenging to assess.

-This depends a lot on the quantity of volatile oils inhaled by the cat, which, in turn, depends on how close the cat was to the wax melt warmer, on the quantity of wax that was melted, and on the concentration of the oils in their composition.
+This depends a lot on the number of volatile oils inhaled by the cat, which, in turn, depends on how close the cat was to the wax melt warmer, the quantity of wax that was melted, and the concentration of the oils in their composition.
 The more wax melted, the more volatile oils in the air, and the closer to the warmer, the more concentrated the volatile oils are.